imarc/handbook/frontend.markdown

 ### Video

-Use YouTube/Vimeo embed codes to display the videos.
-For responsive videos, wrap the embed code in a parent and apply appropriate CSS.
+We typically use vendor-provided (YouTube/Vimeo/Wistia) embed codes to display video.
+For responsive videos, wrap the embed code in a parent (e.g. `.embed`) and apply appropriate CSS.
 Note that `calc(9 / 16 * 100%)` below corresponds to a 16:9 aspect ratio.
 Modify this as needed.

     .embed {
         position: relative;